 Historic Sotterley Visitors' Center and Museum Store Start Here!
 Check-in!

 Historic Sotterley Visitors' Center is where you park and check-in to the museum.
 The center is open during guided tour season, May-Oct.
-Fri.-Sat.
-10 AM -4 PM, Sun.
-12-4 PM.
-You can buy admission to the grounds, add a guided tour to your experience, browse the Museum Store, watch an introductory video, become a supporter to help us preserve history, refresh yourself, use necessary facilities and more.
-Please check Sotterley's website, www.sotterley.org for holiday or special event closures before your visit.
-Historic Sotterley grounds are open seven days a week most every day of the year, 10 AM-4 PM.
-When the visitor center is closed, please help us maintain the site by dropping your grounds fee in the box provided.
-Pick up some information about Sotterley and download this Sotterley tour on your Clio app.
+Thursdays-Saturdays from 10 AM -4 PM and Sundays from 12-4 PM.
+You can buy admission to the grounds, add a guided tour to your experience, browse the Museum Store, watch an introductory video, become a supporter to help us preserve history, and more.
+Please check Historic Sotterley's website, www.sotterley.org and Facebook page for holiday, weather, or special event related closures before your visit.
+Historic Sotterley's grounds are open seven days a week throughout the year, 10 AM-4 PM.
+When the visitor center is closed, please help us maintain the site by depositing your grounds fees into the donation box provided.
+Pick up some informational brochures about Historic Sotterley and download this Sotterley tour on your Clio app.

 Backstory and Context